-The Chair and Deputy Chair of the Joint Committee are members of the Waste Programme Board, which is chaired by the Minister, and have received "On Board" training provided by CIPFA facilitated by the Department.
+The Chair and Deputy Chair of the Joint Committee are Members of the Waste Programme Board, which is chaired by the Minister, and have received "On Board" training provided by CIPFA facilitated by the Department.

-• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicate with key stakeholders, including the member councils, contractors, Central Government departments and local government bodies.
+• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicates with key stakeholders, including the member councils, contractors, Central Government departments and local government bodies.

-arc21 regularly engage with member councils to present progress reports and invite continuous feedback.
-This includes meeting monthly with senior officers and elected members of member councils plus providing a Member's bulletin to Chief Executives every month.
+arc21 regularly engage with member councils to present progress reports and invite continuous feedback. arc21 provides copies of the monthly Joint Committee reports and Members Summary to Chief Executives and hold presentations to the Chief Executives and elected Members of member councils. arc21 meet monthly with senior officers and elected Members of member councils.